slimndap/jeero/readme.txt

 Subscription rates will range from €20 - €30 per month, depending on your total number of events.

 == Changelog ==

+= 1.10 =

+* Added support for custom templates to the [The Events Calendar](/plugins/the-events-calendar/) and [Theater for Wordpress](/plugins/theatre/) imports.
+You can now use the power of [Twig](https://twig.symfony.com/doc/3.x/templates.html) templates to customise the contents of your imported events.

 = 1.9 =